documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 =====

-      * **Edit Statefulsets**: This option presents a screen with a JSON file with all the *Statefulsets* configurations in Kubernetes, the user can edit whatever is necessary and select the edit option and wait for the action feedback from the Mangue.io Platform.
+      * **Edit Statefulsets**: This option presents a screen with a JSON file with all the *Statefulsets* configurations in Kubernetes, the user can edit whatever is necessary and select the edit option and wait for the action feedback from the Mangue.io platform.
 This functionality attends the users that have knowledge about the Kubernetes files format.

 .. image:: /figuras/fig_mangue/049_mangue_editar_statefulsets.png
     :alt: Edit